 This storyline is probably the best Batman story of the 2000s because of the superstar talent involved and the amount of characters appearing in the plot.
 However, the resolution of the plot may seem anti-climactic and the Hush villain is not given enough emotional resonance in the final battle with Batman.
 Also, Batman’s rogues only serve to plant clues to the mystery but do not serve any characterizations.

-INTERESTED IN THIS STORY?
+A FAN OF THIS STORY?
 CLICK ON “BATMAN: HUSH” BELOW TO PURCHASE THE COMIC ON AMAZON.

 BEST: “BATMAN: THE MAN WHO LAUGHS.”
 (2005).

 Collects ‘Batman: The Man Who Laughs’ #1 One-shot.

 “Batman: The Man Who Laughs” is one of the very few origin stories on Joker.
 What makes Ed Brubaker’s story stand out is the focus on Joker’s crime spree in Gotham City instead of focusing primarily on his origin story.
 Joker works best here as the one that moves the story forward and whose genius mind always seems two steps ahead of Batman’s.
 Indeed, the definition of a criminal mastermind.

 Batman definitely grows from his experience with the Clown Prince of Crime.
 A serious and disciplined mind, Batman’s training excels with the murderers, rapists and muggers.
 However, he is ill-prepared for psychotic killers of Joker’s ilk.
 What is Joker’s motive and what is his modus operandi?
 To see Gotham City burn and to have every Gothamite die laughing!